Sensory stimulation therapy: Activity-dependent plasticity and sensory stimulation therapy

 Activity-dependent plasticity refers the phenomenon by which neuronal connections changes via repetitive use.
 This form of plasticity has been used by neuro-rehabilitation clinics to help those recovering from strokes; for example The Taub Therapy Clinic uses a constraint induced therapy.
 This therapy focuses on stroke patients with limited function in a limb.
 The patient's good limb is constrained and the patient is directed through physical tasks of increasing difficulty to induce recovery of neural networks.

 The American Stroke Association published an article in 2005 by Sawaki et al. on the possible use of SS to supplement UDP therapies.
 They suspected that because of the importance of somatosensory information in movement, that enhancing sensory processing through SS could also improve UDP.
 Their experiment had two experimental groups; both groups were directed to complete voluntary movements with their thumb, and one group underwent 20 minutes of SS before the directed thumb movements.
 It was found that the paired participants had greater recovery of function.

 Impact on cortical maps

 Cortical maps are the maps in which parts of our brain, such as the somatosensory system, are described.
-The cortical maps in our brains don't so much relate to our senses so much as it relates to our sense of physical touch.
+The cortical maps in our brains do not so much relate to our senses so much as it relates to our sense of physical touch.
 It has been found that the use of intensive training methods can be used to enlarge cortical maps for patients recovering from a stroke.
 Studies with that use fMRI and PET scans have shown that the degree of activation increases in the motor cortex of patients undergoing intensive therapies.
 This provides a strong support to the idea that plastic changes in the brain are a mechanism by which recovery can occur.